Kussil/Financial_Sentiment_LLM/04_Stock_Modeling/Aggregated_Stock_Data/README.md

 # Aggregated_Stock_Data

-This folder contains working notebooks for data aggregation and preliminary analysis.
+This folder contains notebooks for our stock models using an aggreagated dataset.
+(If a date has multiple articles, they are combined together into a single datapoint.)

 ## Contents